Peter Lougheed: Political involvement

 Lougheed rarely commented on Alberta's public policy or the Progressive Conservative Party following his resignation as Premier.
 Lougheed did not endorse any candidate as his successor, nor did he endorse a candidate in the 1992 Progressive Conservative leadership race.
 In 2006, Lougheed's position changed after the resignation of Premier Ralph Klein, and he began to make occasional political statements and take interviews where he discussed public policy.
 Late in the 2006 Progressive Conservative leadership election, Lougheed endorsed the eventual runner-up Jim Dinning and in the 2011 leadership race, Lougheed's endorsement of Alison Redford was seen by observers as a difference-maker for her successful campaign.

 Lougheed did make occasional statements in support or opposition of successor Progressive Conservative premiers.
 In a 1995 interview, Lougheed was critical of Conservative government cuts to social services following the early 1990s recession, both targeting Ontario Premier Mike Harris and Alberta Premier Ralph Klein.
-In June 2006 interview with Edmonton Journal reporter Gordon Jaremko, Lougheed criticized Alberta's royalty structure and called for a review of non-renewable resource royalties, which had been significantly reduced by the Klein government in the 1990s to spur development.
+In 2006, days before Klein's leadership review, Lougheed took out an op-ed in the Globe and Mail, saying that while Alberta should control its resources, it should it take a leading role in confederation by investing in Canada for national unity.
+In a June 2006 interview with Edmonton Journal reporter Gordon Jaremko, Lougheed criticized Alberta's royalty structure and called for a review of non-renewable resource royalties, which had been significantly reduced by the Klein government in the 1990s to spur development.
 The interview came months after Klein announced his retirement and created a significant policy issue in the 2006 Progressive Conservative leadership race.
 Shortly after winning the Progressive Conservative leadership, Premier Ed Stelmach called for the Alberta Royalty Review.

 Lougheed was a staunch supporter of the Charlottetown Accord and saw it as an opportunity for Quebec to sign onto the Constitution as a full partner.
 In a 1992 essay for Maclean's, Lougheed supported a number of concessions for Quebec, including an elected Senate with equal representation from each province, agreed it was fair for Quebec to guarantee 25 per cent representation in the House of Commons, agreed to require a majority of Quebec Senators approve legislation affecting French language or culture, and three members of the Supreme Court of Canada from Quebec and trained in Quebec's civil code.
 While Lougheed did not support additional engrained rights for Indigenous persons, claiming that it would create a new order of government, he accepted the consensus to include the provisions in the Charlottetown Accord.
 Lougheed also advocated for a "citizen assembly" composed of elected representatives from each province to negotiate Constitutional reforms as a fallback measure if the Charlottetown Accord failed.
 Under his plan, no current members of federal or provincial legislatures would have been eligible to participate, and members of the citizen assembly would be barred from running for a seat in a federal or provincial legislatures for six years.